Business Administration, Publication in the Diário da República - Despacho nº 3393/2016 - 04/03/2016

-The aim is for the student to take an active and responsible part in his evaluation, within a limit considered scientifically and pedagogically reasonable.
+The aim is that the student takes an active and responsible party in its evaluation, within a limit considered scientific and pedagogically reasonable.

-The continuous evaluation will therefore be supported by the following components:
+The continuous evaluation will thus have the following components as support:

-The classification obtained in the frequency (carried out on the last day of classes of the semester): (50-100% of the global quotation);
+The classification obtained at the frequency (carried out on the last day of semester classes): (50-100% of the overall quotation);

-The presentation and discussion of practical work, developed individually (or in groups): (0% -50%) of the global quotation).
+The presentation and discussion of practical work, individually developed (or in group): (0% -50%) of the overall quotation).

 Method of interaction

 Theoretical classes; Practical classes; Individual and group and reflection and discussion work before key issues of the present.